Theodore J. van den Broek: Life

-In 1847 his parents died.
-Father Van den Broek went back to the Netherlands to settle his parents' estate.
+In 1847 his parents died, and van den Broek went back to the Netherlands to settle his parents' estate.
 After having obtained a priest to temporarily replace him, he sailed for Europe, arriving at Amsterdam on 13 August 1847.
 The estate settlement was not very beneficial and he found himself nearly destitute.
 As St. John Nepomucene parishioners were significantly reduced after the Treaty of the Cedars, he used the trip as an opportunity to again write in De Tijd, advertising the mission, the land at La Petite Chute and employment opportunities associated with the Fox River Canal, which included free passage to America for workers.
-The results were immediate and, by 1848, three wooden sailing vessels left for America carrying Father Van den Broek and about 900 Dutch settlers.
+The results were immediate and, by 1848, three wooden sailing vessels left for America carrying van den Broek and about 900 Dutch settlers.

-On November 5, 1851 Father Van den Broek died at age 68, leaving behind a prospering Dutch community at Little Chute.
+On November 5, 1851, van den Broek died at age 68, leaving behind a prospering Dutch community at Little Chute.
 He is buried in the present St. John Nepomucene Church.